tongueroo/forger/lib/templates/default/README.md

 This folder contains EC2 profile files that can be used with the [forger](https://github.com/tongueroo/forger) tool to quickly launch EC2 instances consistently with some pre-configured settings.

-## Create Test Instance
+## Docker Box

 To create your own AWS EC2 instance for testing you can run:

-	  forger create my-box --cloudwatch
+	forger create box

-This launches an instance and associates it with an route53 DNS record.
+This launches an instance.

 Note, you can run forger with `--noop` mode to preview the user-data script that the instance will launch with:

-    forger create my-box --noop
+	forger create box --noop

-### Verifying Bootstrap Process is Successful
+### CloudWatch Support

+You can also have forger insert a script to the generated user-data script that sends logs to CloudWatch with the `--cloudwatch` option.

+	forger create box

-You can verfiy that the instance has launched and completed its bootstraping scripting successfully with cloudwatch.
+It is useful to verfiy that the instance has launched and completed its bootstraping scripting successfully with cloudwatch.
 The command above should show you a cloudwatch log url to visit.
 Here's an example with the output filtered to put the focus on the cloudwatch log message:

-    $ forger create my-box --cloudwatch
+    $ forger create box --cloudwatch
     ...
     Spot instance request id: sir-sb5r4e1j
-    EC2 instance my-box created: i-03f3c96eaec8ea359 🎉
+    EC2 instance box created: i-03f3c96eaec8ea359 🎉
     Visit https://console.aws.amazon.com/ec2/home to check on the status To view instance's cloudwatch logs visit:
       https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#logEventViewer:group=ec2;stream=i-03f3c96eaec8ea359/var/log/cloud-init-output.log